dadja/acrawebapp/README.md

 this software is free to use but you must notify the two teams behind the project ACRA and ReptxStudios and mention their names when producing your app from this one

-# this is the mobile part of a software to collect data
+this is the web part of a software to collect data

 #it has been developped using FireBase and AmgularFire
 # SETUP